Dave Stewart (baseball): Oakland Athletics

 In 1989, Stewart was 21–9 with a 3.32 ERA in 36 starts.
 His manager, La Russa, was also the manager of the American League team at the All-Star Game and picked Stewart to start for the AL team over fan favorite Nolan Ryan.
 He allowed two runs to score in his one inning of work in the game.
 He finished second in the voting for the American League Cy Young Award to Kansas City Royals pitcher Bret Saberhagen.

 In the 1989 American League Championship Series, Stewart won both of the games he pitched with a 2.81 ERA.
-In the World Series, Stewart pitched a complete game shutout in the first game against the San Francisco Giants.
+In the World Series, Stewart pitched a complete-game shutout in the first game against the San Francisco Giants.
 The series was interrupted when an earthquake struck the Bay Area just prior to the start of Game 3.
 When the series resumed, 10 days later, Stewart started game three for the A's, and picked up his second win of the series when he allowed three runs in seven innings.
 The A's swept the series in four games and Stewart was selected as the MVP of the series going 2–0 with a 1.69 ERA.
 Stewart signed a new two-year $7 million contract extension with the Athletics after the season.
-This was the largest contract in baseball at the time.
+This was the largest contract ever in baseball at the time.

-In 1990, Stewart was 22–11 (his fourth straight 20-win season and tied for 2nd in the majors) with a 2.56 ERA in 36 starts.
+In 1990, Stewart was 22–11 (his fourth straight 20-win season and tied for second-most in the majors) with a 2.56 ERA in 36 starts.
 He led the league in innings pitched (267), complete games (11) and shutouts (4) while being third in ERA and finishing third in the Cy Young voting.
 On June 29, he no-hit the Toronto Blue Jays, at SkyDome, the first no-hitter by an African American since Jim Bibby in 1973.
 That same day, Fernando Valenzuela of the Dodgers no-hit the St. Louis Cardinals at Dodger Stadium – the first time in Major League history that no-hitters had been thrown in both leagues on the same day.
 The A's won their third straight pennant, beating the Boston Red Sox in the American League Championship Series, and Stewart was named the ALCS MVP going 2–0 with a 1.13 ERA.
 Stewart got the start in Game one of the 1990 World Series for the heavily favored A's against the Cincinnati Reds.
 However, Eric Davis hit a two-run home run off him in the first inning and he only lasted four innings as the Reds pulled off the upset.
 He pitched better in game four, allowing only one earned run while pitching a complete game, but the Reds won the game and finished off a sweep of the series.
-Despite being the losing pitcher in games 1 and 4 Stewart had a 2.77 ERA in the 1990 World Series.
+Despite being the losing pitcher in games 1 and 4, Stewart had a 2.77 ERA in the 1990 World Series.